FADE (Fairness, Accountability, Disinformation, and Explainability) Task Force

 This task force addresses the overlapping areas of fairness, accountability, disinformation, and explainability within algorithms, big data, and the Internet.
 This task force combines the works of the previous Fairness and Accountability and Information Integrity task forces.
-This is a new task force – membership and scope subject to change.

 Public materials produced by the CCC that relate to the goals of this task force include:

 - The Big Data, Data Science, and Civil Rights white paper